FaultyTwo/IC8255A-arduino-lib/README.md

 void write_c(bool upper, uint8_t data);
 ```
 Write a nibble to upper (PC4 to PC7) or lower (PC0 to PC3).<br>
-Recommended using this method when your 8255A was configured for port C to use different data directions.
+Recommended using this method when upper and lower ports of port C use different data directions.

 ```C
 void write_pin(char port, uint8_t pin, bool data);